spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

     }
 ```

 If `unnest_depth` is set to 0, or unspecified, object unnesting is disabled.
-When enabled, unnesting automatically pops up nested fields to the parent level.
+When enabled, unnesting automatically moves nested fields to the parent level.

-Without unnesting, stargazers data normally looks like this in a query:
+Without unnesting, stargazers data looks like this in a query:
 ```bash
 sql> select node from stargazers limit 1;
 +------------------------------------------------------------+